claws-scot/claws-scot.github.io/meetings/meeting-220623-N.md

 - I use a single chemical and I want to use OpenDrift's origin marker to track seedings from different farms (or same farm different time) as originally intended, what do I do?

 Duplicate the chemical (here Azamethiphos) and give it a different name using the suffix '\_X' where _X_ is an index ranging between 1 and 9.
-Then, create a specific treatment for each farm that uses these chemicals defined (see below).
+Then, create a specific treatment for each farm that uses these chemicals (see below).

 NB: On concentration maps and plots, the suffix could be removed.